 When changes to the Drug List occur, we post information on our website about those changes.
 We also update our online Drug List on a regularly scheduled basis.
 Below we point out the times that you would get direct notice if changes are made to a drug that you are taking.

-Changes to your drug coverage that affect you during the current plan year both when the new generic is added.
+Changes to your drug coverage that affect you during the current plan year

 Changes that can affect you this year: In the below cases, you will be affected by the coverage changes during the current year: